wormhole-foundation/wormhole/whitepapers/0014_transfer_verifier.md

 # Goals

+- Detect and respond to a compromise of the Core Bridge pertaining to publishing arbitrary token transfer messages.
-- Provide another layer of defense for token transfers
+- Provide another layer of defense for token transfers.
-- Allow for a flexible response in the Guardian when suspicious activity is detected
+- Allow for a flexible response in the Guardian when suspicious activity is detected.

 # Non-Goals

 - Block, delay, or otherwise interfere with message processing.
 The Transfer Verifier reports whether a message looks safe or not, but it does not take any other action.
-- Address any message publications or Token Bridge activity other than token transfers
+- Address any message publications or Token Bridge activity other than token transfers.
 - Check cross-chain invariants.
 This mechanism only checks that pre-conditions are met on the sender side.
+- Protect against RPC compromises.
+(The Transfer Verifier relies on reliable RPC information.)
+- Protect against a compromise of the Token Bridge.
+(The Transfer Verifier checks for a potential _Core Bridge_ issue by querying the Token Bridge.)

 # Overview